Iri3l/my-full-template/README.md

 ## Features

 * Continuously working on this project to make a detailed ABOUT ME and my work.
-* The entire project is offering to visitors all the information about my work and a list of clients(projects) that may be useful for the ones who are visiting my page.
-* I want to link to this another page where I intend to create a small search engine for job offers, where companies can look for workers and also workers looking for a job on their area.
-The intention is to start doing it for one city and then slowly add another city, a small gumtree, for example.
-If everything goes well, then I can extend it by adding adds of products and offers for different types of sales that are in each area, and who knows in one day I will create an application for phones which can be added in AppStore or PlayStore.

 ## Existing Features